svaghela-2869/cypress_framework_typescript/README.md

 ### Note

+1. All tests file should end with .spec.ts & it should be inside 'cypress/tests' folder.

-By default it will run all the test cases which are available in cypress/e2e folder.
+2. By default it will run all the test cases which are available in cypress/e2e folder.